At least the first year of study (60 EC) must have been completed.

 The elective requirement can be satisfied in a variety of ways provided the prevailing faculty and university requirements and norms according article 3.2 of the Course and Examination Regulations are met.

 A minor is a specified programme that is approved in advance.
 All university faculties offer a range of minors.
 The minors offered by the Faculty of the Humanities are often interdisciplinary in nature, which means that certain topics, which are sometimes social issues, are approached from various angles.

 On the minors website you will find information about the minor system.
 The minor programmes on offer can be found in the online prospectus for more specific information.

 You can also satisfy your elective requirements by completing an internship.
 This involves working at a business or organisation under the guidance of a lecturer in the faculty and an employee of that organisation.
 The activities during an internship are often related to what you have learned in your degree programme.
-If you choose to do an internship, the Student Career Service can help you find a suitable placement at one of a large number of businesses and institutions.
+If you chose to do an internship, the Student Career Service can help you find a suitable placement at one of a large number of businesses and institutions.
 Take a look at the internship guidelines and the internship rules and regulations.

-Students are recommended to get in touch with their Coordinator of Studies early on and present their elective preferences and then submit them to the examination committee for approval using the request procedure.
+Students are recommended to get in touch with their Coordinator of Studies early on and present their elective preferences and then to submit them to the examination committee for approval using the request procedure.